ProjectEvergreen/greenwood/www/pages/docs/data.md

   link,  // (string) A URL link, typically derived from the filesystem path, e.g. /blog/2019/first-post/

-  title,  // (string) Useful for a page's <title> tag or the title attribute for an <a> tag, inferred from the filesystem path, e.g. "First Post"
+  title,  // (string) Useful for a page's <title> tag or the title attribute for an <a> tag, inferred from the filesystem path, e.g. "First Post" or provided through front matter.

   filePath, // (string) path to file